xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ```
 ![confusion4.jpg]({{ site.baseurl }}/images/confusion4.png)

-Save the trained Random Forest model in .\models\RF.m so that it can be called in webapp.
+Save the trained random forest model in .\models\RF.m so that it can be called in webapp.

 ```python
 joblib.dump(RF, ".\\models\\RF.m")
 ```

 #### (e) SVM
-We build a Support Vector Machine Model and use all the possible feature combinations of this model to do the training and testing.
+We build a support vector machine model and use all the possible feature combinations of this model to do the training and testing.
 We calculate the training and testing accuracies and order them by training accuracy.
 ```python
 SVM = SVC(kernel = 'rbf',C=1E6,gamma = 0.005)
 check_column_score(SVM)